-When running a non-deterministic circuit with measurements on a quantum computer, we get a measurement outcome sampled from the probability distribution over all outcomes.
-Any circuit that goes to 0, has a probability of 0 of ever occurring.
-In other words, whenever we run the circuit, we get a measurement outcome that does not make the circuit go to zero.
-In the example above, this means that the parity of the measurement outcome will always be even.
-Thus, we can use the Pauli webs to calculate the detecting sets as defined in \autoref{def:detecting-sets}.
-Measurements whose edges are highlighted in the opposite colour by the region are either $+1$- or $-1$-stabilisers of the region, depending on their measurement outcome.
-Thus, for each detecting region, these measurements correspond to a detecting set.
+When running a non-deterministic circuit with measurements on a quantum computer, we get a measurement outcome sampled from the probability distribution over all outcomes according to the Born rule.
+Any circuit that goes to 0 has a probability of 0 of ever occurring.
+In the example above, this means that any valid measurement outcome must commute with the detecting region, implying that the two projective Pauli measurements must have the same outcome.

-Faults on ZX diagrams give rise to new ZX diagrams, where we now place new Pauli spiders on the edges.
+Faults give rise to new ZX diagrams, where we now place additional Pauli spiders on the edges.
 If these occur in a detecting region and they anti-commute with the highlighted edge, they flip the expected parity outcome of the measurements.
 Thus, when running the circuit, we will get the opposite parity as we expected and can conclude that a fault occurred.
 For our example above, if an $X$ fault occurs between the two measurements, we have: